Home / Chroniques / Can pensions impact fertility in Africa?

 Pauline Rossi

-Professor of Economics at CREST* (IP Paris)
+Professor of Economics at Ecole Polytechnique (IP Paris) and Researcher at CREST

 Traditionally, the issues of social protection and population growth have been studied separately.
 Where does this idea that there is a link between fertility and the pension system come from?